daya-daya/daya-daya/README.md

 - 👋 Hi, I’m Dayana
 - 👀 I’m interested in Web Developing and Graphic Design
 - 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on to create websites for clients.
+- 💞️ I’m looking to collaborate on web development
 - 📫 How to reach me: e-mail: oneplus303@protonmail.ch

 <!---